crystallabs/virtualdate/README.md

 Thus, altogether class `VirtualDate` has the following properties:

-- `start`, an absolute start time, before which the VirtualDate is never on
+- `begin`, an absolute start time, before which the VirtualDate is never on
-- `stop`, an absolute end time, after which the VirtualDate is never on
+- `end`, an absolute end time, after which the VirtualDate is never on
 - `due`, a list of VirtualTimes on which the VirtualDate is on
 - `omit`, a list of VirtualTimes on which the VirtualDate is omitted (not on)
 - `shift`, governing whether, and by how much time, the VirtualDate should be shifted if it falls on an omitted date/time
 - `max_shifts`, a maximum number of shift attempts to make in an attempt to find a suitable rescheduled date and time
 - `max_shift`, a maximum Time::Span by which the VirtualDate can be shifted before being considered unschedulable
 - `on`, a property which overrides all other VirtualDate's fields and calculations and directly sets VirtualDate's `on` status
+- `duration`
+- `flags`, i.e. categories/groups/tags
+- `parallel`, how many vdates from the same `flag` group can be scheduled in parallel
+- `stagger`, if scheduling in parallel, by how much time to stagger/sequence/order each parallel vdate
+- `priority`, higher = schedule first
+- `fixed`, whether this vdate is fixed/immovable
+- `id`, unique ID (string)
+- `depends_on`, list of vdates it depends on
+- `deadline`, will fail to schedule if it can't complete before this

-If the item's list of due dates is empty, it is considered as always "on".
+If the 's list of due dates is empty, it is considered as always "on".
 If the item's list of omit dates is empty, it is considered as never omitted.

 A value of `shift` can be nil, `Boolean`, or`Time::Span`.